imboowa/C/README.md

 This is infact the most code snippet so nice that I really love it.
 This program does the realloc but explicit in a way that it calles realloc in itself, then reallocates memory to a given `(pointer, size)`.
 Thanks to my teacher(instructor), Ed.

 ## [game.c](https://github.com/imboowa/C/blob/main/home.c)
 If C++ makes games can't C make games too.
 I really learnt this from a popular YouTuber, BroCode.
 He taught me function logic(DRY)`Don't Repeat Yourself`.
 This makes a board, you play, and it clears.
 That alone is logic.
 Coding is fun guys, try it.
+It has a bug too, the bug is that letter `o` is a zero character which I am trying to figure out.

 # Website
 [Immanuel Mboowa](https://imboowa.github.io/ImmanuelMboowa/index.html)